DenverArtMuseum/mayer-2023/content/miller.md

 >. . .

 >The Spratling Trouble: He phoned – & came to breakfast – Tue a.m. – Said he had this stone – from Vera Cruz.
-Has been in a dark warehouse 2 years – René D_ _acourt was to buy it, but wired a curt, negative No. Stone in several pieces – about impossible to see. now will take $4000 for it – he & Papa each take 1⁄2 – Papa say he will buy it – sight unseen, for $4000 – trouble usually comes otherwise.
+Has been in a dark warehouse 2 years – René D_ _a count was to buy it, but wired a curt, negative No. Stone in several pieces – about impossible to see. now will take $4000 for it – he & Papa each take 1⁄2 – Papa say he will buy it – sight unseen, for $4000 – trouble usually comes otherwise.
 But – Bill had a date at 11.30, with Emmerich – to see Stone-

 >Papa say he will go halves with Emmerich – Bill departs, saying he will call in the P.M.
 By that time, Papa Mad.
 Says with all we have done for Bill – he shows stuff to others first – and as this stone has probably been peddled about – he will not take.
 So – when Bill called, asking us to breakfast Wed.
 A.M.
 (Westbury) Papa just say – “Too G.D.
 Early” and hangs up – So – we do not know the Emmerich decision.
 It was a Covering for an opening in a Cave – <u>very</u> heavy.
 Would have been something to handle – Saw a drawing – head of a tiger design – They both took “cracks” at Easby – Goldwater of Primitive – and a <u>touch</u> at Eckholm!